 Members come from all over Charlottesville and the surrounding area.
 As a diverse combination of individuals, couples and families, our members achieve individual and collective experiences at a Club unlike any other Charlottesville has to offer.
 FSBC is able to boast of loyal members who have been coming here for 50 years and new members excited to discover us.

 During the pool season from May through September, members enjoy grass over concrete, shade over blazing heat and country over city, although we’re in the city.
-Members fill their weeks by playing with their kids, talking with their friends, swimming their laps under open skies, reading the paper on lazy Sunday afternoons and drinking a glass of wine with their honey as they watch the sun set.
+Members fill their weeks by playing with their kids, talking with their friends, swimming their laps under open skies, reading the paper on lazy Sunday afternoons and drinking a glass of wine as they watch the sun set.

 And when the summer’s over, look forward to hanging with your summer buddies during other events like concerts, dances, fantasy football leagues, and more.